-How are Robbery and Burglary Different from Theft?
+How are Robbery and Burglary Different from Theft in Pennsylvania?

 These crimes are all commonly classified as “theft,” but this is not always accurate.
 While robbery can be considered a type of theft, it is usually classified as a violent crime instead of a property crime.
 Similarly, while people consider burglary a theft crime, you can actually commit burglary without thinking about taking anything.
 Our Philadelphia criminal defense lawyers explain the differences: